-This version of the Rules shall come into force on [●] 2013 and, unless the parties have agreed otherwise, shall apply to all arbitral proceedings in which the Request for Arbitration is submitted on or after that date.
+This version of the Rules is in force as of 17 June 2013 and, unless the parties have agreed otherwise, shall apply to all arbitral proceedings in which the Request for Arbitration is submitted on or after that date.
+Amendments to these rules were made on 19 December 2016.